When Your School-Age Child Needs a Test, Procedure, or Surgery

 Attend "pre-op" classes if they are offered

-Make sure your child packs meaningful toys, games, books, pictures, and other items that can provide comfort to him or her in the doctor's waiting room or hospital
+Make sure your child packs meaningful toys, games, books, pictures, and other items that can give comfort to him or her in the doctor's waiting room or hospital

 Once in the doctor's office or hospital, encourage your child to do some of these activities to relax: